Jane Farrow

-Urban activism and work life
+Activism and work

-In the 1990s Farrow worked as a program director, manager and DJ in campus/community radio in Halifax (CKDU Program Director) and Toronto (CUIT Station Manager) while also acting as the Vice President of the National Campus and Community Radio Association (NCRA).
+In the 1990s, Farrow worked as a program director at CKDU in Halifax and as a station manager at CIUT in Toronto, while also acting as the vice-president of the National Campus and Community Radio Association.
 While living in Vancouver she organized a conference for the National Association of Women and the Law in 1994.
-Returning to Toronto, she made several indie Super 8 films, becoming the Operations Director and Program Coordinator for the Inside Out Film and Video Festival, where she helped open the door for many LGBT film and video makers.
+Returning to Toronto, she made several indie Super 8 films, becoming the operations director and program coordinator for the Inside Out Film and Video Festival.

-While a resident of Ward 18 in the Queen West Triangle, Farrow helped form and later chaired the residents' association Active 18.
-This coalition of citizens, residents and business-owners came together in 2005 and continues to advocate for good urban design and positive local development that genuinely contributes to and engages with local community and the city.
+While a resident of Ward 18 in the Queen West Triangle, Farrow helped form and later chaired the neighbourhood association Active 18.
+This coalition came together in 2005 and continues to advocate for good urban design and positive local development that contributes to and engages with local community.

-Farrow was the first Executive Director of Jane's Walk, the now international movement of free, locally led walking tours inspired by urbanist Jane Jacobs.
-The walks invite people to explore their cities, share stories and connect with neighbours.
-Working under the direction and guidance of Professor Paul Hess of the University of Toronto's Department of Geography and Planning, Jane co-wrote North America's first studies of the walkability of inner-suburban high rise neighbourhoods.
+Farrow was the first executive director of Jane's Walk, the now-international movement of free, locally-led walking tours inspired by urbanist Jane Jacobs.
+The walks invite people to explore their cities, share stories, and connect with neighbours.
+Working under the direction and guidance of urban planner Paul Hess, Farrow co-wrote North America's first studies of the walkability of inner-suburban high rise neighbourhoods.
 This research explores segments of Toronto's most densely populated but geographically isolated neighbourhoods and points to simple and inexpensive solutions for improving connectivity and accessibility.
 Alongside this research, the authors developed a research model and resource toolkit that can be used by communities and individual to assess their own neighbourhoods.

-After five years with Jane's Walk, Farrow moved to City Hall to become executive assistant to Toronto City Councillor Mary-Margaret McMahon of Ward 32 Beaches-East York.
-While there, she helped forge the centrist coalition that reversed Rob Ford's proposed budget cuts to the tune of $19 million, ultimately breaking the mayor's majority hold in council and restoring funding for ice rinks, pools, community grants, homeless shelters, leaf collection and the TTC.
+After five years with Jane's Walk, Farrow moved to Toronto City Hall to become executive assistant to Toronto City Councillor Mary-Margaret McMahon of Ward 32 Beaches—East York.
+While there, she helped forge the centrist coalition that reversed then-mayor Rob Ford's proposed $19 million budget cuts, ultimately breaking his majority hold in council and restoring funding for ice rinks, swimming pools, community grants, homeless shelters, leaf collection, and the Toronto Transit Commission.

 In 2013 she worked with the Stephen Lewis Foundation, travelling to Uganda and Tanzania.
-Later that year she became Policy and Campaigns Advisor to Park People, a Toronto-based non-profit helping mobilize people to work together to make local parks the best they can be.
+Later that year she became a policy and campaign advisor to Park People, a Toronto-based nonprofit organization helping mobilize people to improve local parks.

-Since 2013 Farrow has worked as an independent facilitator and community consultant, specializing in engaging neighbourhoods in dialogues about what they want in terms of urban design, planning and public spaces.
+Since 2014 Farrow has worked as an independent facilitator and community consultant, specializing in engaging neighbourhoods in dialogues about what they want in terms of urban design, planning, and public spaces.

-In 2014, she declared her candidacy to be Toronto City Councillor for Ward 30 Toronto-Danforth, challenging undeclared incumbent Paula Fletcher in the October 27 municipal election.
+In 2014, she declared her candidacy to for City Councillor of Ward 30 Toronto—Danforth, challenging undeclared incumbent Paula Fletcher in the 2014 municipal election.
+Fletcher was ultimately re-elected, with Farrow coming in third place.

+In 2017, she co-edited Any Other Way: How Toronto Got Queer with John Lorinc, Stephanie Chambers, Maureen FitzGerald, Tim McCaskell, Rebecka Sheffield, Tatum Taylor, Rahim Thawer, and Ed Jackson.
+It was shortlisted for a Toronto Book Award.